woocommerce/qit-documentation/docs/custom-tests/introduction.md

 This introduction is the first step.
 Custom E2E testing involves several moving parts, and the following pages will guide you through each phase:

-- [Generating Tests](#): Learn how to scaffold tests, use Playwright codegen, and set up shared bootstrap files.
+- [Generating Tests](./generating-tests.md): Learn how to scaffold tests, use Playwright codegen, and set up shared bootstrap files.
-- [Tagging Tests](#): Organize, publish, and share your tests with other developers or use tests published by others.
+- [Tagging Tests](./tagging-tests.md): Organize, publish, and share your tests with other developers or use tests published by others.
-- [Running Tests](#): Understand how to run custom tests locally and in QIT’s cloud environment, including selecting versions and enabling optional features.
+- [Running Tests](./running-tests.md): Understand how to run custom tests locally and in QIT’s cloud environment, including selecting versions and enabling optional features.
-- [Understanding the Lifecycle](#): Dive deeper into the lifecycle of a test run, including shared setups, isolated setups, and teardown phases.
+- [Understanding the Lifecycle](./understanding-lifecycle.md): Dive deeper into the sequence of events and environment changes that occur before, during, and after test execution.
-- [Themes](#): Ensure that your tests are compatible with different themes, or enforce a specific theme for front-end verification.
+- [Themes](./themes.md): Ensure that your tests are compatible with different themes, or enforce a specific theme for front-end verification.
-- [Architecture & Security](#): Explore how QIT’s custom E2E architecture ensures isolation, security, and easy integration with various stacks.
+- [Architecture & Security](./security-architecture.md): Explore how QIT’s custom E2E architecture ensures isolation, security, and easy integration with various stacks.
-- [QIT Helpers](#): Utilize QIT’s built-in helpers to simplify test writing, handle authentication, or manage WP-CLI commands within tests.
+- [QIT Helpers](./qit-helpers.md): Utilize QIT’s built-in helpers to simplify test writing, handle authentication, or manage WP-CLI commands within tests.

 ## Additional Capabilities